aproposorg/KV260-PYNQ-tutorial/README.md

 To copy it to the Jupiter enviroment in  PYNQ board.
 The name of this two file need to be matched.

 # PYNQ workflow

 Now you can read the following python code to understand how to use the HLS IP in PYNQ board.
+Visit the SW_PYNQ folder for the python code.